Charged, rotating black holes in Einstein-Maxwell-dilaton theory: Introduction

 The black holes (BHs) of the EMd theory \eqref{action} with \eqref{dilaton}, have been extensively studied over the last three decades.
 In what follows, we shall restrict to the case of asymptotically flat configurations without a magnetic charge.
 Within this class of solutions, the static, spherically symmetric (electrically charged) dilatonic solutions were found by Gibbons and Maeda~\cite{Gibbons:1987ps} and Garfinkle, Horowitz and Strominger~\cite{Garfinkle:1990qj} (from now on dubbed GMGHS BH).
 Their analysis reveals certain qualitative features are independent of $\gamma$.
 For example, for a given mass, there is always a maximum electric charge $Q_e$ that can be carried by the BH.
 If $Q_e$ is less than this extremal value, there is a regular event horizon.
 Other qualitative features, however, depend crucially on $\gamma$; for example, in the extremal limit, the surface gravity vanishes when $0\leqslant\gamma<1$; it reaches a finite limiting value when $\gamma=1$, and it diverges when $\gamma>1$.

 The case of rotating BHs is less studied.
 Exact solutions exist only for $\gamma=0$ (the Kerr-Newman (KN) solution \cite{Newman:1965my}) and the KK case $\gamma= \sqrt{3}$ \cite{Frolov:1987rj}.
 The rotating solutions with generic $\gamma$ were studied in the slowly rotating \cite{Horne:1992zy,Shiraishi:1992np} and in the weakly charged approximation \cite{Casadio:1996sj}.
-To the best of our knowledge, no rotating non-perturbative solutions with $\gamma \neq (0,\sqrt{3})$ were reported in the literature\footnote{ Some properties of the (non-perturbative) rotating dyonic BHs were studied in \cite{Kleihaus:2003df} within a numerical approach. }.
+To the best of our knowledge, no rotating non-perturbative solutions with $\gamma \neq (0,\sqrt{3})$ were reported in the literature\footnote{ Some properties of the (non-perturbative) rotating dyonic BHs were studied in \cite{Kleihaus:2003df} within a numerical approach.
+When higher dimensions are considered, the model \eqref{action} and some of its generalizations have also been studied \cite{Deshpande:2024vbn,Deshpande:2024itz,Kunz:2006jd,Kleihaus:2016auo,Blazquez-Salcedo:2013wka}. }.
 Notably, even in the absence of solutions, a uniqueness theorem has been established for values of $0\leq\gamma^2\leq3$, only \cite{Yazadjiev:2010bj}.

 The main goal of this paper is to propose a non-perturbative numerical approach for the construction of spinning electrically charged EMd BH solutions with arbitrary $\gamma$.
 Also, a study of the basic physical properties of the solutions is presented for several values of $\gamma$.
 This, together with the knowledge based on the exact solutions with $\gamma=(0,\sqrt{3})$, would hopefully capture the pattern of the general EMd BHs.